vivekd16/agentic/docs/Building_Agents.md

     .debug agents   - Only log events where an agent starts a turn .debug all      - Logs everything

+We often run with `.debug tools` to track what our agents are doing.

 ### Things to note